nnamon/zilliqa-research/ds_reputation/proposal.md

         # If the current iterated winner is my node.
         if m_self.pubkey == DSPowWinner.first:
             if not GUARD_MODE:
-                # Place my node's information in front of the DS Committee
+                # Place my node's information in front of the DS Committee.
                 # Peer() is required because my own node's network information is zeroed out.
                 m_DSCommittee.emplace_front(m_selfKey.pubkey, Peer())
             else:
                 # Calculate the position to insert the current winner.
                 it = m_DSCommittee.begin() + NUMBER_OF_DS_GUARDS

-                # Place my node's information in front of the DS Committee Community Nodes
+                # Place my node's information in front of the DS Committee Community Nodes.
                 m_DSCommittee.emplace(it, m_selfKey.pubkey, Peer())
         else:
             if not GUARD_MODE:
-                # Place the current winner node's information in front of the DS Committee
+                # Place the current winner node's information in front of the DS Committee.
                 m_DSCommittee.emplace_front(DSPowWinner)
             else:
                 # Calculate the position to insert the current winner.
                 it = m_DSCommittee.begin() + NUMBER_OF_DS_GUARDS

-                # Place the winner's information in front of the DS Committee Community Nodes
+                # Place the winner's information in front of the DS Committee Community Nodes.
                 m_DSCommittee.emplace(it, DSPowWinner)

-        # Removes the last element, maintaining the size of the DS Committee
+        # Removes the last element, maintaining the size of the DS Committee.
         m_DSCommittee.pop_back() # One item is always removed every winner.
 ```